 The Project Narrative comprises the research plan for the project.
 It should contain enough background material in the Introduction, including review of the relevant literature, to demonstrate sufficient knowledge of the state of the science.
 The major part of the narrative should be devoted to a description and justification of the proposed project, including details of the method to be used.
-It should also include a timeline for the major activities of the proposed project, and should indicate which project personnel will be responsible for which activities.
+It should also include a timeline for the major activities of the proposed project, and should indicate which project personnel will be responsible for which activities, and must include a data sharing plan.